Dachshund Rescue – a little about us…

 Our aim is to provide help and education for those who own or are interested in owning and caring for a Dachshund.
 To this end, we have established relationships with specialists in the breed including vets, behaviourists, and physiotherapists among others.

-We also recently invested in sponsoring work and study with Queens Veterinary School Hospital (QVSH), at the University of Cambridge, into the treatment and effects of a common disease which affects many of the breed.
+Dachshund Rescue also recently invested in sponsoring work and study with Queens Veterinary School Hospital (QVSH), at the University of Cambridge, into the treatment and effects of a common ailment, Inter Vertebral Disc Disease, IVDD, which affects around 1 in 5 of the breed.

 Dachshund Rescue – What others say about us.